LuukBoot/Tuturial_reporting/README.md

 ## 3. Creating a simple plate
 The next step is to make a simple template in word, the word template is made with the Jinja notation.
 The word template in this example will have 2 different pages, on the first page the general information of the invoice will be displayed and a table with dynamic rows, with the following columns; product description, quantity, single price of the product and total price of the product.
 On the second page, a pie chart will be shown, which will be made in the Viktor app and a table with dynamic columns to show the percentage of the total price.

 Page 1:
 ![My Image](Images_readMe/Word_tags_page1.png)

 Page 2:
 ![My Image](Images_readMe/Word_tags_page2.png)

 ### 3.1 Text/Figure tags
-The text tags and figure tags are both noted with the {{ }} delimiter, see the red boxes for the text tags and the orange box for the figure tags
+The text tags and figure tags are both noted with the {{ }} delimiter, see the red boxes for the text tags and the orange box for the figure tags.
+The string inside the delimiters is called the indetifier and is used to place the right values at the right tags.

 ### 3.2 Table with dynamic rows
 The first table(green box) is a table with dynamic rows, this means that the number of rows depends on the input.
 When creating a table with dynamic rows follow the following steps: